Chapter Officers and Directors

 He and his family recently moved to St. George where he quickly discovered the wildlife diversity of the area.
 His reason for volunteering with the Audubon is to give back a little portion to the birding community of what he has received from so many in the past.

-Bill Griffiths - Treasurer
+Bill Griffiths: Treasurer

 Two important influences affected me growing up in Las Vegas.
 At a young age, I was “exposed” to photography since my father was a very good amateur photographer, winning many awards in local contests.
 I also made annual summer trips to northern Utah (Brigham City) to spend a week with my Grandparents.
 My grandfather would always take my sister and I to visit the Bear River Migratory Bird Refuge.
 I found out that I loved nature and really loved birds.
 A few years later, in pursuit of my Eagle Scout Badge, I earned two Merit Badges – Photography and Bird Study.
 And what am I still doing 60+ years later…taking photos of birds!

-Joseph Platt, Ph.D., Director
+Joseph Platt, Ph.D.: Director

 Joe Platt is an ecologist based in St. George, UT.
 He has spent more than thirty years in environmental work in Arctic Canada, Arabia, East Africa and throughout the US.
 He has extensively studied nesting behavior of protected species and been an active bander of raptors and numerous shorebird and passerine species.
 Along with over a dozen published peer reviewed scientific articles and three book chapters, he has presented scientific papers in 13 countries.